Did you know that medical professionals recommend that you live in a home with a proper humidity of between 40 and 60 percent?

 What Is a Humidifier?

 A humidifier is a machine that adds moisture to the air.
-Using a humidifier in your home is beneficial during colder months, as air is to dry, it can potentially damage your health and your home.
+Using a humidifier in your home is beneficial during colder months, as when air is too dry, it can potentially damage your health and your home.

-If the air in your home is too dry, it can cause you to develop dry skin, nose bleeds, and even headaches.
-Plus, low humidity levels can cause wooden furniture to dry out and eventually crack.
+If the air in your home is too dry, it can have negative health effects, like developing dry skin, nose bleeds, and even headaches.
+Plus, low humidity levels can cause wooden furniture to dry out and eventually crack as another unfortunate side effect.

-Using a humidifier will put moisture back into the air to keep your home protected and your health in check.
+Using a humidifier will make sure there is enough water in the air to keep your home protected and your health in check.

 What Is a Dehumidifier?